abpframework/abp/docs/en/Application-Startup.md

 ### AbpApplicationCreationOptions

-All of the `CreateAsync` overloads can get an optional `Action<AbpApplicationCreationOptions>` parameter to configure the options that is used on the application creation.
+All of the `CreateAsync` overloads can get an optional `Action<AbpApplicationCreationOptions>` parameter to configure the options that are used on the application creation.
 See the following example:

 ````csharp
 using var application = await AbpApplicationFactory